 All of these little details help me to learn more about you two and know what’s special or unique mometns that will happen on your wedding day to ensure I capture those images.
 Special moments can be giving flowers to your moms during the ceremony or including your grandma and mom in a special mom dad with the bride.

-The questionnaire also helps me to write your blog post 72 hours after the wedding.
+The questionnaire also helps me to write your blog post within 1 week after the wedding.

-I post a blog with 70+ images three days after my bride and groom’s wedding.
+I post a blog with 35+ images about a week after my bride and groom’s wedding.
 My couples always find that to be so exciting.
-Having professional images three days after the wedding to share on social media and with family members is just one of the things they love about my JVP bridal experience.
+Having professional images a week after the wedding to share on social media and with family members is just one of the things they love about my JVP bridal experience.

 OK, here’s the timeline sample:

 How much time is ideal for all parts of the day: